 And that’s the physiology Part and so we went to physiology and then physics like hello you have to understand physics.
-I yeah, I won’t digress but there’s some funny stories about that.
-Okay, so physics how many people doing things that just says it like you’re like okay gravity pulls down.
+Yeah, I won’t digress but there are some funny stories about that.
+Okay, so physics how many people doing things that just say it like you’re like okay gravity pulls down.

 They don’t understand physics.
-Okay then we move to biochemistry so after got sort of the anatomy physiology physics part then you move to in physiology and you move to biochemistry, the food how’s the food affect your body.
+Okay then we move to biochemistry so after getting sort of the anatomy physiology physics part then you move to physiology and you move to biochemistry, the food and how the food affects your body.

 And unfortunately in life because it’s easier for us to understand we compartmentalize.
-And we think well, I’ll just do this, but you don’t ever look at how it’s so attached to this, this, this, this and this, and how do they all affect each other?
-I’m about the integration of all of it and and seeing where it where’s the whole?
+And we think well, I’ll just do this, but you don’t ever look at how it’s so attached to this, this, this, this, and this, and how do they all affect each other?
+I’m about the integration of all of it and seeing where it where’s the whole.
 What are you missing?
-That’s getting you stuck that you need to focus on?
+What’s getting you stuck that you need to focus on?
 It’s gonna help the rest of this flow better.

 Yeah, I, you’re talking my language.
 I love it.
 And I can relate.
 Yeah, I can relate.
 Because when I was going to the gym when I was 17 1819, there was no thought about anything else.
 It was just about looking a certain way.
 And I never actually ever got there because I wasn’t doing all the other little things that I needed to do to help me look that certain way that I think I needed to look.
 So and I didn’t realize why I wasn’t getting there.

-I understand that all the things that I’ve picked up over the years about health and wellness, which hasn’t been a lot until around the last four or five years, has shaped this new version of me that’s more supportive of me than I’ve ever been.
-I have not been this supportive of my body and my brain and my health and my well being as much as I am now.
+I understand that all the things that I’ve picked up over the years about health and wellness, which hasn’t been a lot until around the last four or five years, have shaped this new version of me that’s more supportive of me than I’ve ever been.
+I have not been this supportive of my body and my brain and my health and my well-being as much as I am now.

 And it’s because I’ve done those things that are been taught as well, which is, take the brain if there’s something wrong with it, let’s put it over here.
 Let’s work out what’s wrong with the brain.
 And let’s try and fix the brain.
 You broke your foot, well, let’s take your foot, and let’s put it over here.